danmunteanu/GARDEN/_posts/gardening/2024-01-10-Dan Koe Wednesday.md

 - Marketing
 - Sales

-Become a valued creator within **your interests**
+Become a **valued creator** within **your interests**

 You need your **mental currency** (aka focus) invested in a goal Feel pulled to achieve it.

-subtopics of your market? e.g. Ableton?
+subtopics of your market?

-What are the subtopics of music production with Ableton?
+What are the subtopics of Ableton?

-Digital Renaissance Man
+## Digital Renaissance Man

 Self-learner to be truly irreplaceable

+Credentials?
+Results?

-credentials? results? your content is the credentials
+your content = the credentials

 invest energy in this **personal brand** the universe is calling you to evolve